csula/cs1222-spring-2018/notes/sql-aggregation.md

 ```

 I strongly recommend you to prepare a pen and paper to start
-writing down all table and their columns so you know what column(s) you can read
+writing down all table and their columns so you know what columns you can read
 from what table.

 For example: